-Working for English First (a large company) in Shanghai (a large, expensive city), my gross salary was 12,350 yuan per month, which was equivalent to about $1,850 at the time I signed my contract.
+Working for English First (a large company) in Shanghai (a large, expensive city), my gross teaching English abroad salary was 12,350 yuan per month, which was equivalent to about $1,850 at the time I signed my contract.
 Deductions wise, I was responsible for paying a 20 per cent flat tax, as well as health insurance premiums that ended up running about 500 yuan monthly, which left me around 9,000 yuan (or $1,400) per month before expenses.

-The highest ESL salaries in the world are without a doubt found in the Middle East, where multinational oil companies are in desperate need of educated native English speakers to help local executives become better at communicating with Westerners.
+The highest teaching English abroad salaries in the world are without a doubt found in the Middle East, where multinational oil companies are in desperate need of educated native English speakers to help local executives become better at communicating with Westerners.
 Take-home pay for English teachers in the Middle East ranges anywhere from $5,000-7,000 per month — and is usually tax-free for at least the first two years.

 If you want to teach in Europe or South America, plenty of opportunities exist.
 Keep in mind, however, that your salary will almost certainly be lower — there is a lack of demand for English jobs in Europe; and many schools in South America are too poor to pay teachers fair salaries.
 This can cause problems in Europe especially, where living costs are often even higher than they are in the United States.
 You might need to hire a firm such as Glenmore Investments to manage your money so you have more of it.